 Founded in 1953, International House is a network of more than 150 schools around the world, all committed to the highest standards in education and business.
 International House has successfully taught over a million students through its schools in 50 countries in Asia, Europe, Latin America, North America, Canada, and the Middle East.

 A key aim of International House is to raise the standards of language teaching around the world.
 One important way in which we do this is through Teacher Training courses for which International House has a worldwide reputation.
 We train our own (as well as many other schools) teachers to enable students to learn English simply, quickly and efficiently.

-Our main Thailand office is located in the lively surroundings of Silom Road in the heart of Bangkok’s Central Business District, just 5 minutes from the 140-acre Lumpini Park.
-The area is full of bars, restaurants and shops catering for a large student population and is only 5 minutes from the famous Patpong night market.
+Our main Thailand school is located in the lively surroundings of Silom Road in the heart of Bangkok’s Central Business District, just 5 minutes from the 140-acre Lumpini Park.
+The area is full of restaurants, shops and bars catering to a large student population and is only 5 minutes from the famous Patpong night market.
 IH Bangkok is conveniently located within 2 minutes’ walk from the BTS (skytrain) and MRT (underground) stations.